-5.3 Receiving Procedures: In accordance with the West Virginia State Auditor's receiving report requirements (West Virginia Code of State Rules, §155-1-4), materials must be opened and inspected within 24 hours of receipt, otherwise the state agency may be subject to difficulty in obtaining an adjustment.
+- 5.4.3.1 Emergency Purchases of \$25,000 or Less: A minimum of three bids, if possible, should be obtained.
+Original written bids and the agency's justification must be attached to the agency file.
+Agency Master Terms and Conditions should also be included and requests for bids in emergency situation, to the extent that the emergency permits.
+Purchasing Division approval is not required for emergencies expected to cost \$25,000 or less. - 5.5 Commodity and Service Receiving Procedures: In accordance with the West Virginia State Auditor's receiving report requirements (W. Va. § 155 C.S.R.
+1-4), materials must be opened and inspected within 24 hours of receipt, otherwise the state agency may be subject to difficulty in obtaining an adjustment.
 Agencies must verify the shipment against the specifications in the purchase order and retain a copy of the receiving report prepared for the Auditor's office with the purchasing file.
 For receipt of services, a receiving report similar in form to that required by the Auditor's office shall be completed, signed and retained with the purchasing file.

 In cases where receiving reports are retained by another office of the spending unit and the volume of receiving reports would create a storage problem, spending units may include a memorandum to file in the purchasing file indicating the storage location of the receiving reports.
-The actual reports shall be produced on demand, in accordance with the West Virginia Code of State Rules, §148-1-4.14.
+The actual reports shall be produced on demand, in accordance with the W. Va. § 148 C.S.R.
+1-4.14.

 Agencies must verify quantities received.
-[If quantities do not match the purchase order, insist on a correction of the packing slip.
+If quantities do not match the purchase order, the agency must insist on a correction of the packing slip.
 After all corrections have been made, request that the driver sign all shipping documents before leaving.
-Do not accept any alternate or substitution without Purchasing Division's approval of commodities and services awarded by the Purchasing Division.]
+Do not accept any alternate or substitution without Purchasing Division's approval of commodities and services awarded by the Purchasing Division.

-Several days before the promised delivery of a commodity, the agency should follow-up with the vendor to determine if the promised delivery date will be met.
-Concurrently, the needs of the end-user in the organization should be monitored to determine the difficulties that may occur if delivery is delayed.
-It should also be determined from the vendor, during the follow-up procedure, as to the method of shipment to be used - motor freight, parcel post or other carrier.
-The name of the carrier, expected date and time of delivery and pro-number on the bill of lading should be obtained prior to shipment from the vendor.
+Several days before the promised delivery of a commodity, the agency should follow-up with the vendor to determine: if the promised delivery date will be met, the method of shipment to be used, the name of the carrier, the expected date and time of delivery, and the tracking number.

-5.3.1 Inspection: In accordance with West Virginia Code §5A-3-9, the Purchasing Director reserves the right to inspect the commodities delivered or services rendered to assure conformance with contractual requirements.
+5.5.1 Inspection: In accordance with W. Va.
+Code § 5A-3-9, the Purchasing Director reserves the right to inspect the commodities delivered or services rendered to assure conformance with contractual requirements.
 The agency shall perform this inspection on all delivered commodities and services.
 Nonconformity is to be reported to the Purchasing Director and the chief officer of the spending unit purchasing such commodities for remedial action.

-5.3.2 Proper Receiving Techniques: Any person receiving commodities is responsible for performing all of the inspection steps described below.
+5.5.2 Proper Receiving Techniques: Any person receiving commodities is responsible for performing all of the inspection steps described below.